 Sun prep, clothing prep and meds prep.
 Double check every set of mask/snorkel/fins if you bring your equipment.
 I have never had a trip where all of my customer’s equipment has worked.
 Never ever.
 Your sunblock will wash off quickly, so buy a SPF rated long sleeve rash guard to keep the sun and jellyfish off of your skin.
 Full sun protection, extra drinks, underwater camera, towels and foam noodles are a good idea.
 DO NOT BRING A BRAND NEW MASK!
-It needs preparation before it is used the first time, otherwise it is useless.
+It needs special preparation before it is used the first time(Google it), otherwise it is useless.
 Men, shave to prevent your mask from leaking.
 ANY in the water trip where water temperatures are below 80 degrees, you will want an appropriately matched dive skin/wetsuit to keep you warm and comfortable.
 Some people are heartier than others.
 I am not hearty!
 If you are getting in/out of the water often, a wetsuit will make all of the difference.
 Generally speaking, November through April is wetsuit territory.

 Sun prep, clothing prep and meds prep.
 This trip is freediving only.
 No SCUBA.
 Double check and water check all dive equipment and spear gear twice before your trip!!
 These trips involve tons of preparation on your behalf.
 Your preparation pays off and I can tell every time on game day.
 You are making critical decisions on harvesting marine life in a marine sanctuary.
 This resource is heavily pressured and your mistakes cost everybody the health and future of this resource.
 It is the responsibility of EVERYBODY PARTICIPATING TO KNOW THE RULES/REGULATIONS/SPECIES IDENTIFICATION of anything you intend to harvest.
 Never is it acceptable to shoot a fish you do not know the regulations on it.
 Never show up without watching 1 hour of YouTube videos of lobstering or spearfishing on my channel https://www.youtube.com/user/kjgophish (this is mandatory!!)
 2018 laws have changed significantly and have made spearfishing much more difficult.
 Know these changes and all the laws that apply to what you are doing.
 Men, shave your face to prevent mask leaks.
 Bring your own gloves.